 Branding and creating consistent designs across channels can be challenging.
-If you aren’t using Canva, you can elevate your brand with good design, creating compelling graphic artwork to engage with your online audience.
+It’s time to explore how to use Canva to create social media graphics with video elements to elevate your brand with good design templates to engage with your online audience.

 Canva is a great tool for creating graphic designs for video content, social media channel and post artwork, email and blog banners, print materials and many other branded image designs.

 If you’re looking to establish continuity across platforms for in your company, Canva is just to the tool to assist.
 Much more simple than Photoshop, Canva doesn’t require years of experience to create a cohesive and professional look to your brand.
 While we’d like to think it’s turned everyone into a designer, don’t discount the value of a trained graphic designer for establishing brand guidelines and developing a logo for a new or mature brand.